Skip to main content

 4. If you use CIFS, provide BlueXP classification with Active Directory credentials so it can scan CIFS volumes.

-1. From the BlueXP left navigation menu, click Governance > Classification and then select the Configuration tab.
+1. From the BlueXP left navigation menu, select Governance > Classification.

 A screenshot of the Compliance tab that shows the Scan Status button that's available in the top right of the content pane.

-2. For each working environment, click Edit CIFS Credentials and enter the user name and password that BlueXP classification needs to access CIFS volumes on the system.
+1. For each working environment, select Edit CIFS Credentials and enter the user name and password that BlueXP classification needs to access CIFS volumes on the system.

 The credentials can be read-only, but providing admin credentials ensures that BlueXP classification can read any data that requires elevated permissions.
 The credentials are stored on the BlueXP classification instance.

-If you want to make sure your files "last accessed times" are unchanged by BlueXP classification scans, we recommend that the user has Write Attributes permissions in CIFS or write permissions in NFS.
-If possible, we recommend making the Active Directory configured user part of a parent group in the organization which has permissions to all files.
+If you want to make sure your files "last accessed times" are unchanged by BlueXP classification scans, it's recommended the user has Write Attributes permissions in CIFS or write permissions in NFS.
+If possible, configure the Active Directory user as part of a parent group in the organization which has permissions to all files.

 After you enter the credentials, you should see a message that all CIFS volumes were authenticated successfully.